m-kreuzer/pism-ensemble/README.md

-## PISM-ANT-EQUI - Prepare equilibrium runs with Python
+## PISM-ENSEMBLE - Prepare PISM equilibrium and paleo ensemble runs with Python

 This code aims at easy and transparent creation of PISM run scripts.
 It is specific for the Antarctic ice sheet and should work across HPC platforms.